Rwanda: Second Republic

+In 1973, Juvénal Habyarimana took power in a military coup.
+Pro-Hutu discrimination continued, but there was greater economic prosperity and a reduced amount of violence against the Tutsi.
+The Twa remained marginalised, and by 1990 were almost entirely forced out of the forests by the government; many became beggars.
+Rwanda's population had increased from 1.6million people in 1934 to 7.1million in 1989, leading to competition for land.

 In 1990, the Rwandan Patriotic Front (RPF), a rebel group composed of Tutsi refugees, invaded northern Rwanda from their base in Uganda, initiating the Rwandan Civil War.
 The group condemned the Hutu-dominated government for failing to democratize and confront the problems facing these refugees.
 Neither side was able to gain a decisive advantage in the war, but by 1992 it had weakened Habyarimana's authority; mass demonstrations forced him into a coalition with the domestic opposition and eventually to sign the 1993 Arusha Accords with the RPF.

-Rwandan genocide
+Rwandan Genocide and Civil War

+Human skulls at the Nyamata Genocide Memorial.

 The cease-fire ended on 6 April 1994 when Habyarimana's plane was shot down near Kigali Airport, killing him.
 The shooting down of the plane served as the catalyst for the Rwandan genocide, which began within a few hours.
 Over the course of approximately 100 days, between 500,000 and 1,000,000 Tutsi and politically moderate Hutu were killed in well-planned attacks on the orders of the interim government.
 Many Twa were also killed, despite not being directly targeted.

 The Tutsi RPF restarted their offensive, and took control of the country methodically, gaining control of the whole country by mid-July.
 The international response to the genocide was limited, with major powers reluctant to strengthen the already overstretched UN peacekeeping force.
 When the RPF took over, approximately two million Hutu fled to neighbouring countries, in particular Zaïre, fearing reprisals; additionally, the RPF-led army was a key belligerent in the First and Second Congo Wars.
 Within Rwanda, a period of reconciliation and justice began, with the establishment of the International Criminal Tribunal for Rwanda (ICTR) and the reintroduction of Gacaca, a traditional village court system.

+21st century

+In a bid to promote national unity and reconciliation, Rwanda's new flag and national anthem were unveiled at the end of 2001, removing overt ethnic distinctions in official state identity.
 Since 2000 Rwanda's economy, tourist numbers, and Human Development Index have grown rapidly; between 2006 and 2011 the poverty rate reduced from 57% to 45%, while life expectancy rose from 46.6 years in 2000 to 65.4 years in 2021.

-Since 1994

-In 2009, Rwanda joined the Commonwealth of Nations, although the country was never part of the British Empire.

-On 25 January 2025, Rwanda broke off diplomatic ties with its neighbor, the Democratic Republic of the Congo, in support of the country's rebel groups, including the M23 Movement.